akashdktyagi/event-driven-app-health-metrics/README.md

         * A simple rest api
         * h2 DB used.
         * impl flyway migration scripts for evolving the db later.
+        * When JPA and flyway both are being used make sure you disable the creation on table by jpa using:     hibernate: ddl-auto: none ; otherwise this could lead to clash.
         * Added a get and post endpoint to accept the patient vitals and save in h2 in-mem db
         * Added an api gateway component:
     * Used Spring cloud api gateway here.